 2. I need some new savory breakfast things that are fast for the morning

 Well … convenience won and I decided savory was the winner.
 These muffins are on the border of muffin/quiche and packed with delicious, nutritious and seasonal veggies.
 If I can stick to eating locally by season, that is what we try to do.

-- ½ tapioca flour
+- ½ cup tapioca flour/starch

 - 1 leek

-- 1 white or purple sweet potato
+- 1 white sweet potato or purple sweet potato

 - ½ cup lard or palm shortening